KDE/libkscreen/backends/wayland/README.txt

 o position: please extend the documentation to say that this is for the top- left position and that the top-left position of the overall system is 0/0.
-Also maybe add that the outputs need to border (no gaps)
-* for all requests: add that they are only applied once apply is called.
-* the summary of the description elements is not yet updated to reflect current change
+Also maybe add that the outputs need to border (no gaps) o for all requests: add that they are only applied once apply is called. o the summary of the description elements is not yet updated to reflect current change